Structural Liveness of Conservative Petri Nets: Bounds on Sizes of Linear Systems for Groups

-We aim to show a required linear system $S$ for $L_C$.
-We start with the case $\rank{C}=d$, i.e., we assume that the rows of $C$ are independent vectors ($C$ is a~row-basis of itself).
-From~\cite[Chapter 4]{schrijver1986theory} we recall that there is a square $d\times d$ invertible (i.e., nonsingular) integer matrix $H$ such that $L_H=L_C$; we can take $H$ as the first $d$ columns of the Hermite normal form of $C$ (where the other $k{-}d$ columns are zero vectors).
-Hence
+\paragraph{Case $\bm{\text{rank}(C)=d}$.} We first consider the case where $\rank{C} = d$; that is, we assume that the rows of $C$ are linearly independent.
+From~\cite[Chapter 4]{schrijver1986theory}, we recall that there exists a square $d \times d$ non-singular integer matrix $H$ such that $L_H = L_C$.
+We can take $H$ to be the first $d$ columns of the Hermite normal form of $C$ (the remaining $k-d$ columns being zero vectors).
+It follows that